eriksjolund/podman-socket-activation/README.md

 ### Network throughput and latency

 Using _socket activation_ comes with another advantage.
 The communication in the socket-activated socket has native network throughput.
-Other network traffic needs to pass through slirp4netns and gets the performance penalty that comes with it.
+When running rootless Podman, other network traffic needs to pass through slirp4netns and gets the performance penalty that comes with it.

 Unfortunately, using _socket activation_ also comes with a disadvantage.
 The very first connection to a socket-activated container will have more latency due to container startup.